Most food journal apps focus on counting calories and losing weight. Guess what? These don’t work!

 I hope this makes sense.
 Be easy on yourself.

-These free journaling apps are intended to help you mentally, so don’t obsess over weight loss goals.
+These free food log apps are intended to help you mentally, so don’t obsess over weight loss goals.

 Lean into the psychological growth you can experience and go for it!

 Once you’ve given these apps a go, let me know in the comments below …

 Which one of these do you consider to be the best online food diary?